 What is a Dry January Challenge?

-Dry January is a custom of abstaining from alcohol for the month of January, particularly practised in the United Kingdom.
-The custom, as a formal entity, appears to be relatively recent, being described as having “sprung up in recent years” even in 2014.
+Dry January is a custom of abstaining from alcohol for the month of January, particularly practiced in the United Kingdom.
+The custom, as a formal entity, appears to be relatively recent, being described as having “sprung up in recent years” as recently as 2014.

 Melinda Ferguson is the senior feature writer for True Love magazine.
 Shortlisted for several prestigious awards, including the Revlon Woman of Courage, she devotes her time to writing and speaking publicly about her battle with drug addiction and raising her sons.

-Smacked: A Harrowing True Story of Addiction and Survival is the raw account of Ferguson’s relationship with heroin and crack cocaine, her headlong tumble into an addiction which robbed her of everything she cared about.
+Smacked: A Harrowing True Story of Addiction and Survival is the raw account of Ferguson’s relationship with heroin and crack cocaine.
+She tells of her headlong tumble into an addiction which robbed her of everything she cared about.
 For six years, she was driven by one motivating force: the next hit.
-For this she would abandon her promising film-making career, lose her comfortable suburban home, her husband, her two children and, in a gruelling finale of remorseless self-destruction, herself.
+For this, she would abandon her promising film-making career, lose her comfortable suburban home, her husband, her two children, and, in a grueling finale of remorseless self-destruction, herself.

 Rescued from the maw of Hillbrow’s drug and prostitution underworld, Melinda not only survived, but recovered to tell the story of how an intelligent, middle-class young woman from Jo’burg hit rock bottom, face first, and clawed her way back to redemption.

 On 29th September photographer Fiona McCosh launched her stunning Sober & Sexy calendar at Cafe Issi in Cape Town.
 Proceeds go to the Cape Town Drug Counselling Centre.
-Janet Gourand from WorldWithoutWine and cameraman Linda Siboto were there to record the event.
+Janet Gourand from Tribe Sober and cameraman Linda Siboto were there to record the event.